mlromramse/JavaQA/README.md

 JavaQA
 ======

 This is a Q&A app in Java.
+The web interface is adaptive - try it from mobile!
 Examples:
 http://jquery.pupunzi.com/